 As veteran Burners can tell you, personal growth often happens at Burning Man whether you want it to or not.
 Some people are dragged kicking and screaming into the next stage of their personal or relational development.
 Taking charge of your personal growth isn’t just a good idea, it can also save you the pain of involuntary evolution.

 Steve Bearman, Ph.D. – Founder of the Interchange Counseling Institute in San Francisco, Steve is a counselor, social justice educator, and workshop leader.
-In addition to teaching Interchange’s year-long Counseling and Coaching Training Program, which is now in its 11th year, he also leads workshops on community building, relationships, overcoming anxiety, gender role conditioning, healing body shame, death and grieving, and spiritual practice.
+In addition to teaching Interchange’s year-long Counseling and Coaching Training Program, which has been running since 2002, he also leads workshops on community building, relationships, overcoming anxiety, gender role conditioning, healing body shame, death and grieving, and spiritual practice.

 Troy Dayton (T. Dazzl) – Co-founder of Burner Map and blogger at Burner Love.
 Troy currently serves as co-founder and CEO of the legal cannabis investment and research firm The ArcView Group and a board member of the Marijuana Policy Project.
 He cofounded Students for Sensible Drug Policy and is a founding board member of The National Cannabis Industry Association.
 Troy previously served on the leadership team at the Interchange Counseling Institute and as Director of Development at the Multidisciplinary Association for Psychedelic Studies (MAPS).